ticktronaut/schablone/README.rst

 Why should I use it?
 --------------------

 schablone simplifies the process of automatically creating labels and fill them in.
 Whenever structured documents should be created and filled in by python, schablone is a good workflow.
-Also qr-codes can be created.
+Also the inclusion of qr-codes is supported (using the library pyqrcode).
 The basic procedure is a three steps process:

 1. `store frame SVG file which has the wished size`_
 2. `stack layers of svg file templates`_